zachguo/DepND/README.md

 | VB\*, IN | fail, lack, lacking, excluding, without, except | *sMST* |
 | NN | none, lack, absence, failure (to/of)| *sMST* |

-### However, default rules above are not panaceas:
+### II.
+However, default rules above are not panaceas:

 #### Exceptions that cannot be coped with default rules: